by MU Instructional Designers

 Make infographic projects meaningful/authentic.

 As with any project, students should also be able to make a connection between their work in the classroom and the world beyond.
-The skills students develop for communicating visually and with data are useful in a wide range of careers or academic disciplines.
+The skills students develop for communicating visually and with data are useful in a wide range of careers and academic disciplines.
 In making effective infographics, students move beyond recall-level understanding and into information synthesis, data analysis, and content creation (Bloom’s Taxonomy).
 To take real-world authenticity even further, you can encourage students to share their infographics outside of the classroom.

 Provide opportunities for student voice and choice.